marekborowiec/teaching/command-line1.md

 ```shell
 cp -r Directory15 Directory15-backup
 ```
-You can also use cp to copy from one path (source) to another (destination).
+You can also use cp to copy from one path (**_source_**) to another (**_destination_**).
 In such cases you may wish to leave the name of the copied file as it was.
 Remember that your working directory can be specified with a period:
 ```shell
 cp Directory15/SubdirB/image-3.jpg .
 ```
 Be careful when copying files!
-If a file with the same name as the file being copied already exists in your destination, `cp` will just substitute (overwrite) it without any notification.
+If a file with the same name as the file being copied already exists in your destination, `cp` will just substitute (**_overwrite_**) it without any notification.
 There is no undo feature in the shell, so the overwritten file will be lost forever.
 You can add `-i` as an option to `cp` for an interactive mode.
 It will then ask you if you are about to overwrite a file:
 ```shell
 cp -i Directory13/SubdirC/image-3.jpg .
 cp: overwrite './image-3.jpg'?
 ```
-The prompt will then wait for you type `y` for yes or `n` for no and press Return.
+The prompt will then wait for you type `y` for yes or `n` for no and press `Return`.
 Try backing up `Sandbox` files `ants.txt` and `matrix-5214genes.phy` by copying them in a directory outside `Sandbox`.
 ### `mv` (move) – moving and renaming files and directories
 Moving of files without copying them is done by `mv`, which can also be used to rename them.
 It works very similarly to `cp`.
 You supply it with your source and destination.
 From `Sandbox/` type: